 Pickled onions and green beans made from scratch taste worlds better than they’re store-bought counterparts, but the key is to use the perfect combo of pickling spices for your favorite veggie garnishes.
 Fortunately, crafting your own pucker-y spice blend is simple—especially with this recipe from Linda Ziedrich’s revised edition of The Joy of Pickling (Harvard Common Press 2009).
-Turning things up a notch with a little kick of cinnamon and dried hot peppers, this mix is a great match for "In a Pickle," our easy instructions on making cocktail onions at home, in the January/February 2010 issue of the magazine.

 One 4-inch cinnamon stick, broken into small pieces

 6 Mediterranean bay leaves, torn into small pieces

 6 small dried hot peppers, such as japonés or de árbol, cut into small pieces

 1 Tbsp. whole yellow mustard seeds

 2 tsp. whole allspice berries